-On the basis of this initial study:

-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

-☑ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.

-□ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

-□ I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+Aesthetics Agriculture and Forestry Resources ⊠ Biological Resources □ Cultural Resources ☐ Energy □ Geology and Soils Greenhouse Gas Emissions ☐ Land Use and Planning ☐ Mineral Resources ☐ Noise ☐ Population and Housing ☐ Public Services Recreation ☐ Transportation Utilities and Service Systems ☐ Mandatory Findings of Significance Determination: (To be comp On the basis of this initial study: I find that the proposed project nt effect on the environment, and ot COLIL D NOT have a significan at offect on the equirenment, and NEGATIVE DECLARATION w ill be prepared. ☐ I find that although the proposed project could have a significant effect on the environment, here will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared. ☐ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

-☐ I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, no further environmental documentation is required.
+because all potentially significant effective DECLARATION pursual mitigated pursuant to that earlier E project could have a significant effect on the environment ects (a) have been analyzed adequately in an earlier EIR on to applicable standards, and (b) have been avoided of IR or NEGATIVE DECLARATION, including revisions of ed upon the proposed project, no further environmental

-Signature

-Date
+Signature Date

+Printed Name